-CONCENTRATIONS OFFERED CHRISTIAN EDUCATION MISSIONS PASTORAL THEOLOGY WORSHIP & MUSIC make a written request to the Office of the Dean of Academic Affairs.
+Students can pursue a Concentration in their selected field of ministry from their sophomore year onward.
+If a change in the Concentration is desired, the student must make a written request to the Office of the Dean of Academic Affairs.
 It should be noted that courses taken in the initial Concentration may not be transferable to the new concentration, thus necessitating the student to take more than 120 credits for graduation.